Registration of the asylum application

 The LFIP states that applications for international protection shall be registered by the PDMM.[7]
 Applicants can request and shall be provided interpretation services for the purpose of the registration interview and later the personal interview.[8]

-Access to the international protection procedure changed substantially in 2018 when operation of RSD procedures by UNHCR were ceased.
-Applications for international protection are now registered solely by the PDMM in all the 81 provinces.
+Access to the international protection procedure changed substantially in 2018 when the operation of RSD procedures by UNHCR were ceased.
+Applications for international protection are now registered solely by the PDMM in the 81 provinces.
 In practice, however, if the PDMM is approached by an asylum seeker and cannot receive their application, it directs the person to another city so they can register the application there.
 Applicants are expected to register at the PDMM of the assigned city within 15 days.
 Failure to appear within 15 days leads to the application being considered as withdrawn (“cancelled”).
 PMM does not provide assistance with transportation costs but can refer applicants to NGOs such as SGDD-ASAM for assistance.
 UNHCR has been supporting the registration of persons in need of international protection by working with PMM and its PDMMs.[9]
-In 2022, after nationwide demonstrations started taking place in Iran, a new influx of Iranian nationals was registered.
-It was noted that PDMM found some new rejection causes.
-In the case of an Iranian residing in Türkiye with a valid residence permit who wishes to apply for international protection in October 2022, PDMM argued that the individual was a regular migrant and therefore could not apply for international protection.
-This was a verbal rejection from Kocaeli and Kastamonu PDMMs.
-They did not issue a decision but instead referred the Iranian person to another PDMM located in a small city.[10]

 Article 69 LFIP does not lay down any time limits for the completion of registration by the PDMM, although its Implementing Regulation, the Regulation on Foreigners and International Protection (RFIP), requires applications to be recorded “within the shortest time on the institutional software system” of PMM.[11]
 The RFIP provides that application authorities shall notify the applicant a date for their registration interview during the application if possible, otherwise at a later stage.[12]

-The registration interview serves to compile information and any documents from the applicant to identify identity, flight reasons, and experiences after departure from country of origin, travel route, mode of arrival in Türkiye, and any previous applications for international protection in another country.[16]
-The PDMM may carry out a body search and checks on the personal belongings of applicants in order to confirm that all documents have been presented.[17]
+The registration interview serves to compile information and any documents from the applicant to identify identity, flight reasons, and experiences after departure from the country of origin, travel route, mode of arrival in Türkiye, and any previous applications for international protection in another country.[18]
+The PDMM may carry out a body search and checks on the personal belongings of applicants in order to confirm that all documents have been presented.[19]
 Where an applicant is unable to present documents to establish their identity, the registration authorities shall rely on an analysis of personal data and information gathered from other research.
-Where such identification measures fail to provide the relevant information, the applicant’s own statements shall be accepted to be true.[18]
+Where such identification measures fail to provide the relevant information, the applicant’s own statements shall be accepted to be true.[20]

 Where there are concerns that an applicant may have a medical condition threatening public health, he or she may be referred to a medical check.[21]
 Information on any special needs shall also be recorded.[22]
 Since the termination of UNHCR registration activities in 2018, it is unclear how this is handled by the PDMM.
 Nevertheless, registration is generally allowed for asylum seekers facing emergencies such as pregnancy or severe illness, who are registered in order to make sure that they get medical assistance.[23]